Miguel000/GraFScaN/README.md

 * databases: Array with all names of databases in OrientDB Server.
 * version_OrientDB: Version of OrientDB Server.
 * server_pass: Password of root user.
-* serer_info: Json object with all info of server: connections, globalproperties, storadges and properties.
+* serer_info: Json object with all information of server: connections, globalproperties, storadges and properties.
 Only if you use brute force option.

-The tool try to export all databases in the OrientDB Server, it creates a folder with the ip as name and put into the compress databases.
+The tool tries to export all databases in the OrientDB Server, it creates a folder with the IP as name and put into the compress databases.
 Only use default auth to send the request.

 ### ArangoDB